 Tissue biopsies are generally the most reliable way to make a diagnosis of vasculitis.
 The nature of the treatment, however, depends on what type of vasculitis is identified and the severity.
 Treatment often includes corticosteroids (such as prednisone), and may include other immunosuppressive drugs such as Cyclophosphamide (Cytoxan).
 These medications often reserved for patients with the most serious forms of vasculitis.
-More recently, a medication previously approved for treating lymphoma or rheumatoid arthritis called Rituximab (Rituxan) has been recognized as being an effective therapy for severe forms of certain small vessel vasculitic syndromes including Granulomatosis with polyangitis (GPA) and microscopic polyangiitis (at times referred to as ‘ANCA-Associated Vasculitis’.
+A medication previously approved for treating lymphoma or rheumatoid arthritis called Rituximab (Rituxan) has been recognized as being an effective therapy for severe forms of certain small vessel vasculitic syndromes including Granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) which can be referred to as ‘ANCA-Associated Vasculitis’.
 Another related syndrome called Eosinophilic Granulomatosis with polyangiitis can also be associated with ANCA antibodies, but those patient have other features including often asthma and high eosinophils in their blood.
 Recently, another “biologic” mepolizumab (Nucala) has been approved for the treatment of that disorder.
 Giant cell arteritis, the most common vasculitis in older patients, has been shown to be responsive to tocilizumab (Actemra), another drug previously approved for rheumatoid arthritis.
 It is therefore important to be accurate diagnostically, as different immunosuppressives can be relevant to different forms of vasculitis.

 Q5: I have lupus and am wondering what symptoms to look for when it comes to vasculitis?
 As someone living with lupus, I suffer from fatigue, joint pain, headaches and wonder what is specific to vasculitis?